 - metadata (dict, optional) A dictionary of metadata to associate with the output. mime-type keys in this dictionary will be associated with the individual representation formats, if they exist. - transient (dict, optional) A dictionary of transient data to associate with the output.
 Data in this dict should not be persisted to files (e.g. notebooks). - display\id (str, bool optional) Set an id for the display.
 This id can be used for updating this display area later via update\display.
-If given as True, generate a new display\id - kwargs (additional keyword-args, optional) Additional keyword-arguments are passed through to the display publisher.
+If given as True, generate a new display\id - clear (bool, optional) Should the output area be cleared before displaying anything?
+If True, this will wait for additional output before clearing. [default: False] - kwargs (additional keyword-args, optional) Additional keyword-arguments are passed through to the display publisher.